How to Make a Simple Multipurpose Doorstep for Your Cat Flap From Decking

 As is so often the case with Project Management, you generally consider and quickly dismiss the first option of ‘do nothing’, unless there is a good reason to do nothing.

 Then generally, quickly dismiss the last option of ‘do everything, on the basis of it being too expensive and too elaborate for your budget and or requirements.

 Usually, it’s one of the middle three options that gains favour.
 In my case, building a semi-permanent structure from decking seemed the ideal solution; and for the purpose of this article is the one I will be describing in detail.

 Choosing the Build Materials

-- Brick would be too permanent e.g. if we changed our minds or future needs changed, then dismantling a brick structure tend to be a major operation; whereas a wooden structure can easily be dismantled or modified.
+- Brick would be too permanent e.g., if we changed our minds or future needs changed, then dismantling a brick structure tends to be a major operation; whereas a wooden structure can easily be dismantled or modified.

 - A wooden structure is no more expensive to build than brick and can sometimes be cheaper.